ScryEngineering/scrygroup.com/content/tutorial-pages/2018-04-23/editing-markdown.md

 There are a variety of tools that will check that your documents are in the right format and are free of errors.
 Using such tools is helpful but the reduction in feedback loop time from having them directly integrated in your editor is transformative.

-Seeing as we use VS Code already we can install a [markdown linter extension](https://github.com/DavidAnson/vscode-markdownlint) that gives immediate linting for our Markdown files.
+Seeing as we use VS Code already we can install a [Markdown linter extension](https://github.com/DavidAnson/vscode-Markdownlint) that gives immediate linting for our Markdown files.

 So for example have a look at this screen-shot from when I was writing a draft for a post on here: